Home Health and Home-based Services

 Organization(s): Rural Health Information Hub

-Medicaid Home and Community-Based Services Waiver Program
+of Care Home and Community-Based Services (HCBS) Waivers

 The Medicaid-funded home and community-based services (HCBS) program works to provide a variety of services to Medicaid beneficiaries within their own home or community.
 These programs serve a targeted population groups, such as people with mental illnesses, intellectual or developmental disabilities, and/or physical disabilities and programs vary by state